The Executor Class

 service = QiskitRuntimeService(channel="ibm_quantum", token="INSERT_YOUR_TOKEN_HERE")

-options = Options()
+options = {"resilience":{"zne_mitigation" : True,

-executor = Executor(service.get_backend('ibm_kyoto'), # Specify the backend
+executor = Executor(service.get_backend('ibm_brisbane'), # Specify the backend

-cache_dir='cache' # Set cache folder to "cache"
+cache_dir='cache', # Set cache folder to "cache"

 caching=True, # Enable caching default for remote executions